uk-gov-mirror/dwp.dataworks-s3-object-tagger/README.md

 |environment| NOT_SET | The environment the app runs in. e.g. Development |
 |application| NOT_SET |The name of the application |

+## Assumptions

+There are some assumptions made about the structure of the S3 objects and the data in the CSV

+1. S3 structure

+    The structure of objects in the prefix are expected to look like this: `folder_name/db_name.db/table_name/<objects-to-tag>`
+    `<objects-to-tag>` are one or more part files of `table_name` that make up the table.

+2. CSV database names

+    The output from the data products creates databases with a `.db` suffix.
+Therefore, the database names in the csv are expected to follow the same syntax.
+    eg. `database_name.db`

 The application is deployed to [DockerHub](https://hub.docker.com/repository/docker/dwpdigital/dataworks-s3-object-tagger), after which it is mirrored to AWS ECR.